Exxon could delay third Guyana project as government review drags on

 That has put projects to develop up to 16 billion barrels of oil in Latin America at risk of cancellation or delay, consultancy IHS Markit said this week in a report.
 That includes some of Guyana’s offshore projects, as their breakeven prices are estimated between $20 and $30 per barrel.

-Reporting by Luc Cohen in New York; Additional reporting by Jennifer Hiller in Houston; Editing by Marianna Parraga, Marguerita Choy and Bernadette Baum
+Reporting by Luc Cohen in New York; Additional reporting by Jennifer Hiller in Houston; Editing by Marianna Parraga, Marguerita Choy, Bernadette Baum and Sonya Hepinstall